THAW provides hope and heat for those struggling this winter. Click below to hear their stories.

 Since its inception in 1985, THAW has distributed over $180 million in assistance to more than 240,000 Michigan households.

-Who We Help
+Whom We Help

 Recipients of THAW assistance include the elderly, unemployed, underemployed and disabled individuals who found themselves in an energy crisis.
 More than 70% of the households we assist have a child or senior in the home.
 These populations are especially vulnerable to the cold.
-THAW programs are open to eligible Michigan residents.
-Click here for more information on eligibility.

 Why We Help

 Heat and electricity are essential and basic human needs during a Michigan winter.
 THAW was established in 1985 in order to improve the quality of life in Michigan and prevent human suffering by helping low-income families who were falling through the ever-widening cracks of existing social service programs.
-Now, more than 28 years later, the number of Michigan households facing huge energy burdens is staggering.
+Now, more than 30 years later, the number of Michigan households facing huge energy burdens is staggering.